Shine Lawyers Main Logo

 Motor vehicle accident

-A green slip is an insurance policy you must hold in order to register a vehicle in New South Wales.
-It provides compensation for people injured in motor vehicle accidents, regardless of where the accident occurred or who was at fault.
+A green slip policy is simply CTP insurance which is known as a ‘green slip’ in New South Wales.
+It is an insurance policy you must hold to register a vehicle in Australia.
+CTP green slip insurance provides compensation for people injured in motor vehicle accidents, regardless of where the accident occurred or who was at fault.

-Under the green slip policy, if you are injured in a motor vehicle accident that was not your fault, you are entitled to a lump sum award of compensation.
+Under a CTP or green slip policy, if you are injured in a motor vehicle accident that was not your fault, you are entitled to a lump sum award of compensation.
 You will also be reimbursed for all reasonable expenses incurred throughout the duration of your claim.
 This is the case even if the vehicle at fault was unregistered or unidentifiable.
-If you were at fault, your green slip may still entitle you to limited cover, including costs of treatment and loss of income up to $5000.

 A green slip claim will generally provide compensation for: